lethain/staff-eng/src/markdown/stories/rick-boone.md

 This goes back to how I got where I am based on having a broad set of interests in organizational psychology, culture, mentorship and so on, in addition to the technology.
 I’ve never been a pure engineer that’s just deep in the code 24/7.
 I’ve never been that person, and I had to make my peace with that.

 For me it’s been important to follow my passions.
 Recently that’s been around mentorship, but it’s also been around other things like machine learning, which has always been a hobby of mine.
-I love how machines can generate insights that mimichow people think - it’s the perfect marriage of my interests in technology + psychology.
+I love how machines can generate insights that mimic how people think - it’s the perfect marriage of my interests in technology + psychology.

 So I have these passions that I stoke, and then when opportunities to align those passions with something the company needs arise, I take them.
 For example, my previous team at Uber was generating insights into fleet utilization for capacity planning purposes, and that a great chance to [pull together my interest in machine learning and site reliability](https://www.youtube.com/watch?v=9ool1BQybaE).